-Looking for a fun classroom management solution to motivate your elementary students during the craziest times of the school year?
+Looking for a fun classroom management solution to motivate your elementary students?
 Try Wonka Week!
-Perfect for teachers in 2nd, 3rd, & 4th grade classrooms to use before holiday breaks or at the end of the school year.
-Read Charlie and the Chocolate Factory and plan some candy-themed math & science activities for Wonka Week learning fun!
+Perfect for teachers in 2nd & 3rd grade classrooms to use before holiday breaks or at the end of the school year.
+Read Charlie and the Chocolate Factory and plan some candy themed math & science activities for end of the year learning fun!
 Read on for instructions, ideas, and free printables.

-Wonka Week is my favorite go-to end of the school year activity, but it works equally well the week before Spring Break or any other time you’re anticipating squirrely children and need something a little different to calm the masses.
+Wonka Week works wonders at the end of the school year, but it works equally well the week before Spring Break or any other time you’re anticipating squirrely children and need something a little different to calm the masses.